CombatX - Buy 1 Get 1 Free with code: BOGO

 Evaluating the Strike Zone

-• by Coach Neil
+Written by: Coach Neil

 This week both a bench coach and an MLB manager were ejected early in a game on an innocuous first pitch strike call that replay clearly showed was an obvious strike.
 In the first picture, you see the ball as it passes the plate.
 In the second photo, you see the spot marking to the location of the ball in the catcher’s mitt – quite a difference!